-Since then, Central Wheatbelt Imports has grown to become one of Australia’s leading suppliers of dash camera observation equipment, as well as HID and LED lights and accessories that improve safety and reduce risk for machinery operators.
+Since then, Central Wheatbelt Imports has grown to become one of Australia’s leading suppliers of wireless and cabled dash camera observation equipment, as well as HID and LED lights and accessories that improve safety and reduce risk for machinery operators.
 Central Wheatbelt Imports services not only the agricultural sector, but also the mining industry and other associated sectors of the market.

 Craig is still committed to personally sourcing new products for machinery operators throughout Australia.
-In addition to dash cameras and lighting equipment, he also specialises in air induction spray technology, snatch straps and crop dividers.
+In addition to dash cameras and lighting equipment, he also specializes in air induction spray technology, snatch straps and crop dividers.

 Craig has first-hand working knowledge of all products he sells.
 His extensive product knowledge and industry experience enables Craig to recommend the correct products for your application.
 He can also tailor-design lighting packages for your individual machinery requirements.

 If you would like more information on any product, please contact us.

 At CW Imports, where possible, we take a sustainable approach to the running of our business.

 We recycle cartons and packing materials whenever we can.
 Collecting used boxes and packaging from our local health food shop and chemist on a weekly basis, we use these for the dispatch of our orders.